 Metasploitable3 is a virtual machine that is built from the ground up with a large amount of security vulnerabilities.
 For detailed information, click here to view its repository.

-Configuring the virtual machine is a little tricky so I’ve documented the fastest way I was able to get it running on VMware Workstation.
+Configuring the virtual machine is a little tricky so I’ve documented the fastest way I was able to get it running on VirtualBox and VMware Workstation for free.

 Download and install Vagrant: